buildfreak93/Folding-Phoropter-App/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This app is totally build on MIT App Inventor.
+Download the aia file and then run it on app inventor.

 ### Prerequisites